Lana-758/String-Library.cpp/README.md

 # String-Library.cpp
-A custom C++ library for string manipulation
+A custom C++ library for string manipulation from course 10 of "Programming advice" platform